lakitu/MiddleDrag/SECURITY.md

 ### What MiddleDrag does NOT do

 - Does not collect personal information
-- Does not transmit sensitive data (analytics are opt-out and privacy-focused)
+- Does not transmit any data by default (crash reporting is opt-in only)
 - Does not modify system files
 - Does not run background processes when disabled